emanuele-moscato/emanuele-moscato.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: # example_pdf.pdf # This file is looked for in the assets/pdf/ directory, un-comment to include the button.
 description: My education, career and research efforts, between Italy and the UK.
+More details on LinkedIn!
+show_linkedin: true
 ---